 The point I am making is, or should be, obvious: the greatest need today in the United States is to separate corporate power from the political and judicial process.
 In other words, those who have worked for corporations must no longer be allowed to hold important political positions in the US government.
 For either you serve the people, or you serve the corporation or corporations that you work for, have worked for in the past, and may work for in the future – often for considerable financial remuneration – but you cannot serve both masters truly and faithfully.

 The dominance of corporations in the United States today is largely due to the fact that, in their society, the estimation of a person’s worth is based on the crass standard of how much money and wealth one has.
 Because the possession of large amounts of money is regarded as a sign of virtue, merit, intelligence, and industriousness, many US politicians have few scruples in selling their votes, voices, services, and allegiance to the highest bidder, or to the highest campaign contributors.
 In many cases, these are corporations, or the wealthy individuals who own or control them.
 Hence, it is not at all surprising that corporations receive much money, are given many benefits and exceptions, including tax exemptions, favourable laws, and weakened regulation from the government.
 The great irony is that corporations are paying less and less taxes, with some large profitable corporations paying no taxes at all.
 In other words, corporations directly contribute little or nothing to improving the society, such as by maintaining the costly infrastructure, that enables them to create the wealth they create, while they milk the political system to benefit them as much as possible.
 This process, which has aptly been called “corporate welfare,” takes from those who pay taxes, which increasingly are the less and moderately well-off segments of society, and gives to those who hold the reins of power.
-In other words, far from being a model of democracy, the United States has resurrected a modern version of the feudal system that formerly existed in many parts of the world, where the strong ruled over the weak, who toiled and paid taxes to support their opulent lifestyles.
+In other words, far from being a model of democracy, the United States has resurrected a modern version of the feudal system that formerly existed in many parts of the world, where the strong ruled over the weak, who toiled and paid taxes to support the opulent lifestyles of the strong.
 Hence, this undesirable state of affairs could legitimately be called corporate feudalism.

 Without doubt, democracy, with its one-vote-per-person formula, is the fairest form of government that has ever been devised.
-But its fairness is eroded when some individuals, such as the rich or powerful, attempt to gain more political influence and control than is warranted by their small, and sometimes very small, number, in order to enact legislation that only or primarily benefits them.
+But its fairness is eroded when some individuals, such as the rich or powerful, are able to gain more political influence and control than is warranted by their small, and sometimes very small, number, in order to enact legislation that only or primarily benefits them.
 What is presently happening in the United States, where the rich seek to gain control over the government to advance and protect their narrow selfish interests, has made the American political system a travesty of democracy.
 And it is in no small part due precisely to the hierarchical system of government which was adopted by the United States that has facilitated this subversion of their country’s democracy.